 About the Center

-The Center for the Futures of Native Peoples at Dickinson College is a pioneering initiative dedicated to advancing the understanding and appreciation of the Indigenous boarding school experience, promoting the study of North American indigeneity, and fostering a robust national conversation on the past, present, and future of Native American issues.
+The Center for the Futures of Native Peoples at Dickinson College is an initiative dedicated to advancing the understanding and appreciation of the Indigenous boarding school experience, promoting the study of North American Indigeneity, and fostering a robust national conversation on the past, present, and future of Native American issues.
 Our Center is uniquely positioned to lead in this endeavor, given Dickinson College's intimate and complicated history with the Carlisle Indian Industrial School (CIIS), a major site of memory for Native Americans located near our campus.

 The CIIS, operating from 1879 to 1918, enrolled 7,800 students from across the United States, including Hawaii, Alaska, and Puerto Rico, with the aim of assimilating and "civilizing" Indian children.
 As the flagship and model for all other off-reservation boarding schools across the US and Canada, the CIIS represented a tool of cultural violence intended to erase Indigenous futures and secure a singular, racially assimilated American nation.